 In the fourth sub-clause the relative performance of different audio bandwidths coded with AMR, AMR-WB and EVS is provided showing that the SWB modes of EVS outperform the WB and NB Primary modes of EVS, AMR-WB and AMR.

-In the fifth sub-clause, a review of the TETRA codec performance in comparison to the 3GPP Codecs is provided.
+In the fifth and sixth sub-clauses, a review of the TETRA and P25 codec performance in comparison to the 3GPP Codecs is provided.

 5.1.1.6 Comparison of the 3GPP Codecs to P25